noaa-psd/rnr-score-harvester/README.md

-#score-hv
+# score-hv/README.md
+## Summary
-Python package used to harvest metrics from reanalysis data
+Python package used to harvest metrics from reanalysis data.

-This repositority is a standalone Python package that can be used as a part of a larger workflow (e.g., with the score-db and score-monitoring repositories)
+This repositority is a standalone Python package that can be used as a part of a larger workflow (e.g., with the score-db and score-monitoring repositories).

 ## Setup and installation
 The repository can be downloaded using git:

 `git clone https://github.com/NOAA-PSL/score-hv.git`

 For testing and development, we recommend creating a new python environment (e.g., using [mamba](https://mamba.readthedocs.io/en/latest/index.html)).
-To install the required dependencies into a new environement using the micromamba command-line interface, run the following after installing mamba/micromamba `micromamba create -f environment.yml`
+To install the required dependencies into a new environment using the micromamba command-line interface, run the following after installing mamba/micromamba:

+`micromamba create -f environment.yml; micromamba activate score-hv_test_env`

 Depending on your use case, install score-hv using one of three methods using (pip)[https://pip.pypa.io/en/stable/],

-`pip install .` # default installation into active environment `pip install -e .` # editable installation into active enviroment, useful for development `pip install -t [TARGET_DIR] --upgrade .` # target installaiton into TARGET_DIR, useful for deploying for cylc workflows (see https://cylc.github.io/cylc-doc/stable/html/tutorial/runtime/introduction.html#id3)
+`pip install . # default installation into active environment`

+`pip install -e . # editable installation into active enviroment, useful for development`

+`pip install -t [TARGET_DIR] --upgrade . # target installaiton into TARGET_DIR, useful for deploying for cylc workflows (see https://cylc.github.io/cylc-doc/stable/html/tutorial/runtime/introduction.html#id3)`

 Verify the installation by running the unit test suite.
 There are no expected test failures.

 `pytest tests`

 ## Harvesting metric data with score-hv